-Thirteen exercises have so far been delivered under the umbrella of the EDA.
+Fifteen exercises have so far been delivered under the umbrella of the EDA.
 These exercises meet the training requirements for the participating Member States (pMS) and greatly enhance the helicopter capability available and the interoperability levels among those countries.
-To date, 14 pMS have actively taken part with other European countries having sent observers.
+To date, 14 pMS have actively taken part with other European countries having participated with observers.

 - GAP 09 in France.
 It was the 1st HEP exercise attended by five European countries (BE, CZ, ES, FR and HU).
 The exercise was focused on the multinanional helicopter crew training in a “hot and high” environment.

 - AZOR 10 in Logroño, Spain.
 Probably the largest multination helicopter exercise in Europe since the Cold War, AZOR 2010 was an ambitious exercise providing hot, high and dust training to a significant number of crews before they deployed on operations, mainly to Afghan theatre of operations.